-The flood beginning July 4, 2002 was the first time that floodwaters flowed over the Emergency Spillway since the Reservoir was completed in 1964.
+The 2002 flood, beginning July 4, was the first time that floodwaters flowed over the Emergency Spillway since the Reservoir was completed in 1964.

 The upper part of the Guadalupe River Watershed officially received 34 inches of rain in approximately one week. (see the Canyon Lake section below for more info)

 All lakeside and River Road campers were evacuated and parks closed.

 When the floodwater was at peak flow, it was moving at about 67,000 cubic feet per second (cfs) approximately 7 feet above the Spillway.
 Normal flow from the reservoir is 350 cfs with a maximum release of 5000 cfs.